albertdemskoy/what-are-the-odds/RoadMap.md

     3. include draw possibilities later
     4. expand markets
 3.  incorporate database??
+4.  unit testing once the basics are down and it becomes a bit stable
-4. Smarter algorithms
+5. Smarter algorithms
     1.  identify slack bookies
     2.  spot potential opportunities to watch to make more efficient
-5.  make it live
+6.  make it live
-6.  smarter algos, read papers
+7.  smarter algos, read papers